axelarnetwork/axelar-contract-deployments/solana/README.md

 ```

-Testnet funds can be obtained via [this link](https://faucet.solana.com/) or using the Solana CLI:
+5. Devnet funds can be obtained via [this link](https://faucet.solana.com/) or using the Solana CLI:

 ```sh
 solana airdrop 2